tonethar/IGME-330-Spring-2023/hw/hw-3.md

     - displays the number of favorites for the user
     - calls methods in **localStorage.js** to update the list of favorites
     - handles form submission and data validation when creating new favorites
+  - variables
+    - a `favorites` array that contains `Favorite` instances
+      - when the page loads, the initial contents of this array will be loaded in from `localStorage`
+      - this array will grow and shrink as `Favorite` instances are added and deleted by the user
 - **localStorage.js**
   - contains methods for reading from/writing to `localStorage`